grucloud/grucloud/docusaurus/docs/azure/resources/ContainerService/ManagedCluster.md

                         description: 'This is the ARM ID of the source object to be used to create the target object.'
                       }
                     }
+                  },
+                  capacityReservationGroupID: {
+                    description: 'AKS will associate the specified agent pool with the Capacity Reservation Group.',
+                    type: 'string'
                   }
                 },
                 description: 'Properties for the container service agent pool profile.'